+A direction field for an autonomous differential equation y' = f(y) can be constructed in two steps.

+Step 1.
+Draw grid points and line segments along the y-axis.

-A direction field for y' = f(y) can be constructed in two steps.
-First, draw it along the y-axis.
-Secondly, duplicate the y-axis field at even divisions along the x-axis.
-Duplication is justified because y' = f(y)does not depend on x, which means that the slope assigned to a lineal element at $(0, y_0)$ and $(x_0, y_0)$ are identical.
+Step 2.
+Duplicate the y-axis direction field at even divisions along the x-axis.

+Duplication is justified because y' = f(y) does not depend on x, which means that the slope assigned to a line segment at grid points $(0, y_0)$ and (x_0, y_0) are identical.